-I know some of you are thinking if you don’t eat before you’ll be able to eat more.
-I’ve got some news for you, your stomach is the same size whether you eat lunch before or not.
-Your hunger will be stronger, but then you’ll overeat!
-So don’t skip meals an you’ll be less likely to binge or overeat.
+I know some of you are thinking that if you skip a meal, you’ll be able to eat more at the next meal.
+I’ve got some news for you, your stomach is the same size whether you have lunch before or not.
+Your hunger will be stronger and you’ll overeat!
+Stop skipping meals and you’ll be less likely to binge or overeat.

 # 9: Bring a dish

 That’s something I’ve been doing.
-There’s at least one dish I can eat of!
+There’s at least one dish I can bring!
 And sometimes, it ends up being everybody’s favorite!

 # 10: Be gentle with yourself

-No matter what happens, be kind to yourself, and try these health-enhancing-resolution-building tactics: 1) Accept that you’re wonderfully imperfect and human.
-2) Use your lapses to reaffirm your commitment to eating healthy.
-3) Honor and respect yourself and your challenges, these are parts of the human experience.
+No matter what happens, be kind to yourself, and try these health-enhancing-resolution-building tactics: 1) Accept that you’re wonderfully imperfect and human 2) Use your lapses to reaffirm your commitment to eating healthy 3) Honor and respect yourself and your challenges as these are parts of the human experience.